So, you’re planning a trip to China?

 But it’s still a chaotic, stressful, and packed way to travel and should be avoided if at all possible.

 Prices for accommodation may also be higher during these periods and you might have trouble finding a hotel room at all.

-This website lays out all the holiday dates to make planning a trip to China a bit easier.
+This page lays out all the holiday dates to make planning a trip to China a bit easier.

 4. Check out the visa requirements

 Getting a visa can take some time, so make sure you start the process early.
 The last thing you want is to realize at the last minute that you need to have a visa and that you won’t be able to get it done it time.

 I recommend starting the process at least a month before you plan to go, assuming you already have a passport.